Afarin Sajedi

 Afarin Sajedi (born 1979) is an Iranian artist from Shiraz.
 Her artworks predominantly features women merged with a variety of animals or objects.
 Her works have been exhibited most frequently in Iran, London, and Italy.

 Early life

 Sajedi was born in 1979 in Shiraz, Iran.
+She has been drawing since childhood, and her family taught her about the Italian Renaissance at a young age.
 She graduated from Islamic Azad University, Central Tehran Branch in 2004 with a degree in graphic design, with a background in animation and illustration.